ArduPilot/ardupilot_wiki/dev/source/docs/ros-cartographer-slam.rst

 Install more packages
 ---------------------

-- install the ROS dektop full:
+- install the ROS desktop full:

 ::